 top of page

-Why Completion Takes Forever.
-Too Few Conveyancers & Over-Regulation Perhaps?
+Why Completion Takes Time.
+Too Few Conveyancers, Chains & Over-Regulation Perhaps?

 conveyancer shortage

 Conveyancing is highly pressured and buyers and sellers are under immense stress.
-However, that does not excuse bad behaviour.
+That does not excuse bad behaviour.
 Conveyancers are frequently shouted at and abused.
 The bombardment of passive aggressive emails is relentless.
-The result being that expertise is walking away.
-When you lose this is it any wonder timescales increase exponentially.
+The result is that expertise has chosen to walk away.
+When you lose this knowledge is it any wonder timescales increase exponentially.

 The experts who can do it quickly and properly are dwindling and it is impossible to recruit or train new staff.
-Who wants to be a Conveyancer with all these hurdles.
+Who wants to be a Conveyancer with all the regulatory hurdles, long working hours and mounting stress.
 What is the incentive?

 Completion dates that parties agree in advance may not synchronise with the legal work involved.
-It is not possible to agree completion dates at the outset as there are too many variables.
+It is not possible to agree completion dates at the outset because there are too many moving parts.
 Even the simplest matter, and minimal chain, takes time.
-Government data suggests that completion takes 8 to 12 weeks.
+Government data suggests that reaching completion takes 8 to 12 weeks.

 If we are not there yet - it is not happening.